BlueThen/Gazelle-Java-Physics-Engine/README.md

 Gazelle-Java-Physics-Engine
 ===========================

-This is a rigid-body physics engine that I built back on a 3 month long coding rampage of mine during high school.
+This is a rigid-body physics engine that I built back during a 3 month long coding rampage during high school.